simonbdbc/validation-linux-1/README.md

   * select an IP and make the box accessable by the host at this IP, `'192.168.33.83'` by default

-  * select a password for MySQL setup, `'0000'` by default
+  * select a password for MySQL setup, `'0000'` by default (if you want to install it)

 * sync the project folder selected with `'/var/www/html'` inside the box